-Domestic (kitchen) wastes will be treated similarly in all mine phases.
-Domestic wastes will be incinerated daily or periodically, subject to Authorization #106530.
+Domestic, putrescible kitchen wastes will be incinerated daily or periodically, subject to Authorization #110650.
+Domestic waste that cannot be incinerated will be hauled to an approved offsite landfill.
 Plastics will be separated at source where possible and not incinerated to minimize dioxin and furan emissions and to ensure compliance with the Canada Wide Standard for dioxins/furans.
-Ash disposal will be in accordance with Authorization #106530.
+Ash disposal will be in accordance with Authorization #110650.